U.S. Dollar Index (DX) Futures Technical Analysis – Strengthens Over 90.700, Weakens Under 90.470

 Bearish Scenario

 A sustained move under 90.480 will signal the presence of sellers.
-If this attracts enough sellers then look for a break into the minor retracement zone at 90.085 to 89.960.
+This could trigger an acceleration to the downside with 90.095 to 89.965 the next likely target.
+Buyers could come in on the first test of this area, but if it fails then look for the selling to possibly extend into the main bottom at 89.795.economic calendar

 This article was originally posted on FX Empire